Listed medicine compliance reviews

 Publication of individual compliance review results

 After the conclusion of a compliance review, the TGA makes information about the findings and outcomes of the review publicly available on the TGA website in the Database of listed medicine compliance review results (the Database).
-These results will be published in the Database quarterly.
+These results are published in the Database quarterly.

-When a listed medicine compliance review is concluded, the TGA will notify the medicine sponsor of the proposed wording about the results of the review that will be used for publication.
+When a listed medicine compliance review is concluded, the TGA will notify the medicine’s sponsor of the proposed wording for the results of the review that will be used for publication.
 This wording is determined based on the details set out in the Therapeutic Goods (Listed Medicine Compliance Review) Specification 2019.

-Sponsors of listed medicines that are reviewed will have an opportunity to make a submission to the TGA about the results that are proposed to be published about their medicine.
+Following a compliance review, we will provide an opportunity for sponsors to make a submission to the TGA about the results proposed to be published about their medicine.
 Information about how to make a submission is provided in a letter from the TGA.
 The submission will be considered by the TGA prior to publishing the results of the compliance review.